-3.4 Other groups
+Other groups

 In this intercalibration we have included water beetles (Coleoptera), larger crustaceans (Malacostraca), leeches (Hirudinea), molluscs (Gastropoda), alder-flies (Megaloptera), Diptera etc. Both larvae and imagines have been included for some of the groups.
 Leeches, molluscs and larger crustaceans are sensitive to acid water and important for the evaluation of acidification.
 The tolerance of the invertebrates among Coleoptera, Megaloptera, Diptera etc. is little known, but generally they are regarded as tolerant to acidic water and consequently have low importance for evaluation of acidity indices.
-However, all species will be important for the results of the identification of these groups.
+However, all species will be important for invertebrate community analysis.
+Figure 5 and Appendix tables 1-4 shows the results of the identification of these groups.
 The identifications made by laboratory 2 were perfect with no faults.
-The quality of laboratory 1 and 3 was also very good.
+The quality of laboratory 2 and 3 was also very good.
 The latter identified the species correctly but failed to identify one individ of Diptera.
-The Qi score was 96, 100 and 97, for participants 1, 2 and 3, respectively.
-This indicates excellent work.
+The Qi score was 100, 98, 100 and 97, for participants 1, 2, 3, and 4, respectively.
+This indicates excellent work for all laboratories.